vmware/vic/doc/user_doc/vic_installation/verify_vch_deployment.md

 **Prerequisites**

-- You followed the instructions in [Deploy a VCH to an ESXi Host](deploy_vch_esxi.md) or [Deploy a VCH to a vCenter Server Cluster](deploy_vch_vcenter.md) to deploy a VCH to either an ESXi host or to a vCenter Server instance.
+- You followed the instructions in [Deploy a VCH to an ESXi Host with No vCenter Server](deploy_vch_esxi.md) or [Deploy a VCH to a Basic vCenter Server Cluster](deploy_vch_vcenter.md) to deploy a VCH to either an ESXi host or to a vCenter Server instance.
 - You ran `vic-machine create` with the `--no-tlsverify` option.
 - You have installed a Docker client.
 - If you deployed the VCH to vCenter Server, connect a vSphere Web Client to that vCenter Server instance.